anuragmgithub/aws_s3/README.md

 1. Ensure you have Boto3 installed: `pip install boto3`.
 2. Replace `'YOUR_ACCESS_KEY_ID'`, `'YOUR_SECRET_ACCESS_KEY'`, and `'your-s3-bucket-name'` in the program with your AWS access credentials and the name of the S3 bucket you want to list files from.
-3. Run the program to list the files in the specified bucket.
+3. Run the program to list the files in the specified bucket

 ## Move S3 Files